peercoin/rfcs/text/0002-split-coinstake-transaction/0002-split-coinstake-transaction.md

 ## Motivation
 Multiple community members have been asking about *cold minting* and penalizing *minting multiple chains*.
 While all this time, a potential solution for both those problems has been sitting in every Proof-of-Stake block, the unused coinbase transaction.
 Although the splitting of the coinstake transaction has been described extensively by mquandalle [[1]](https://gist.github.com/mquandalle/7fe702a595f07f4b0f81), it has never been brought up as a possible alternative for *cold minting*.
-This RFC focuses on the discussion about splitting the coinstake transaction, the discussion about *multi-signature minting* is not part of this RFC.
+This RFC focuses on the discussion about splitting the coinstake transaction, the discussion about *multi-signature minting* is part of [RFC-0003](../0003-multisig-minting/0003-multisig-minting.md).

 As mquandalle [[1]](https://gist.github.com/mquandalle/7fe702a595f07f4b0f81) describes, the *coin-age consumption* transaction can be included by blocks on a competing fork, effectively destroying it's coin-age without providing a block reward.
 This mechanism penalizes minters building on all forks.